 Ecowiser

-Top 10 Makeup Companies That Test on Animals in 2023
+Beloved Makeup Brands That Still Test on Animals in 2024

 The beauty industry has a well-known love for ambiguous definitions that leave consumers quite puzzled (or, deceived.).
-Top makeup companies that test on animals often use the ‘cruelty free’ label flippantly, without any fact to back their claims.
+It’s 2023, but surprisingly, there are makeup brands that still test on animals, yet use the ‘cruelty-free’ label flippantly, without facts to back their claims.

-“Cruelty-free” is one of the most misleading labels as it is popular.
+“Cruelty-free” is one of the most misleading labels, yet popular.
 Several beauty industry insiders and activists confess that this practice is the undoing of the beauty industry.
-Cosmetics chemist and formulator Anthonia Ademuyiwa says, “there is no established definition of ‘cruelty-free,’ and also there is no regulating agency that oversees the usage of the term.”
-Scary, indeed.
+Cosmetics chemist and formulator Anthonia Ademuyiwa says, “There is no established definition of ‘cruelty-free,’ and also there is no regulating agency that oversees the usage of the term.”
+Yikes!

 Does this imply that a final product hasn’t been tested on animals, or that no animals were used in any stage of the development process?
 Is a vegan product also cruelty-free?
 Several makeup companies insist on being cruelty-free, but this is far from true.